 1. Lower total cost of data.
 Yup, collecting better data costs less than repurposing other data sources, and though it may sound counter-intuitive we have seen this happen.
 The reason is that when the true cost of poor data is identified, it is far greater than the cost of good data, because there are hidden costs such as:

 b.
 Hosting and infrastructure costs

 c.
 "Confusion" caused by having multiple data sources and overlapping tracking tools

-2. Better personalisation is another way to develop a business case for better data.
+2. Better personalization is another way to develop a business case for better data.
 How?
-For example, we have seen clients achieve great improvements in email marketing, by moving from segmentation to true personalisation.
-The best example is a client who demonstrated a 25% uplift in customer (not campaign) revenues over a period of time by using data to dynamically personalise email.
-This is just one channel for them; they use the same data in contact centres and for website personalisation, so the overall impact is far greater.
+For example, we have seen clients achieve great improvements in email marketing, by moving from segmentation to true personalization.
+The best example is a client who demonstrated a 25% uplift in customer (not campaign) revenues over a period of time by using data to dynamically personalize email.
+This is just one channel for them; they use the same data in contact centers and for website personalization, so the overall impact is far greater.
 Take a look at the N Brown Group case study here to get more details.